 Jeff also met with the journalist who wrote the very article about his fate

 “We had a rather tense conversation.
-He kept trying to tell me about his success, but unlike other Russians I met on this trip, who wrote letters to me, he didn't say anything about his family.
-When I finally asked him, he stopped, looked at me and said, "I had a very difficult relationship with my father."
+He kept trying to tell me about his success, but unlike other Russians whom I met on this trip, who wrote letters to me, he did not say anything about his family.
+When I finally asked him, he stopped, looked at me and said: "I had a very difficult relationship with my father."
 And it was clear to me, because I myself could not build a relationship with my father. "

 It took a very long time to fix them.
 It wasn't until Christmas in 2013, when Jeff was visiting his parents, did he ask his father why he was always so distant.
 And then he added that it was hard for him to be the son of such a person.

 “When I finished, he thought about it and said:“ It's hard for me to hear that ... these claims. ” Then I started to get angry, but he continued: "Exactly the same as I had against my own father."